tendant/dbmigrate/README.md

 ### Schema Discovery

-When you run either tool, it will automatically list all available schemas in the database after connecting:
+When you run either tool, it will automatically list all available schemas in the database after connecting, along with the number of tables in each schema:

 ```
 Listing available schemas in the database:
 Available schemas:
-  - dbo
+  - dbo (42 tables)
-  - sales
+  - sales (15 tables)
-  - hr
+  - hr (8 tables)
-  - security
+  - security (3 tables)
-  - audit
+  - audit (5 tables)
+Total: 5 schemas, 73 tables
 ```

-This helps you identify which schemas are available before deciding which ones to include in your migration.
+This helps you identify which schemas are available and their size before deciding which ones to include in your migration.

 ### Specifying Schemas to Include